-All expenses necessary to conduct the audits, evaluations and certification as well as interaction during the year (incl approval of labels and new products) will be charged to the mandator.
+All expenses necessary to conduct the audits, evaluations and certification are charged to the client as indicated in the annual offer.
+In case of additional services requested by the client during the year (e.g. approval of labels and new products, requests for specific information) and unforeseen complications (e.g. allegation cases), the additional costs will also be charged to the mandator.
 The CB strives to minimize the costs and offers combined assignments for different customers where possible.
 All invoicing is done on the basis of the actual list of fees.
 Certification may be withheld until full payment of all invoices is received.